chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/composite-component.md

 ![TaskList with loading state](/intro-to-storybook/react-native-tasklist-loading.gif)

-Note the position of the pinned item in the list.
-We want the pinned item to render at the top of the list to make it a priority for our users.

 Success!
 We accomplished what we set out to do.
 If we check our updated UI, we can quickly see that our pinned tasks are now featured at the top of the list, matching the intended design.
-In the next chapters, we'll expand on what we've learned and continue adding complexity to our application by applying these principles to more complex UIs.

 <div class="aside">
 💡 Don't forget to commit your changes with git!